Copper Mountain, Wyoming, USA

 Neutron Energy brought back geologist Jim Davis and re-evaluated all the historical data which was summarized in a 2008 technical report.

-GRANITE-RELATED DEPOSITS
+MANY IMPORTANT GRANITE-RELATED DEPOSITS WORLDWIDE

 Importance